frc-4931/fedora-installs/README.md

 # fedora-installs

 This repository contains utilities and instructions for installing Fedora.
+See our [Fedora cheatsheet](https://github.com/frc-4931/fedora-installs/blob/master/CHEATSHEET.md) for tips on using Fedora.

 ## Making USB Media for installing Fedora